tradle/why-hypercore/FAQ.md

 For reference, note that LevelDB is not multi-process safe, but [LMDB is](https://dev.doctorevidence.com/lmdb-in-node-29af907aad6e).

 Need help with this.

+## Which additional modules, outside of core modules, are notable?

+- **[Hypercore-peer-auth](https://github.com/Frando/hypercore-peer-auth)**.
+Verifies that remote hypercore is an original author (is in the possession a secretKey).
+As a side-effect, also tells you which remote hypercore has just connected to you.
+This comes useful when you join a hyperswarm topic and get connections from many peers.
+Hyperswarm itself does not tell you the identity of the peer.
+Note, that since each hypercore has its own identity (keypair), you can designate one hypercore to be a proxy for an identity of the peer.
+This module implements an extension to hypercore protocol, and is an example of how you can create your own extensions.
+Note that there are channel extensions and [stream extensions](https://github.com/hypercore-protocol/hypercore-protocol#stream-message-extensions).
+Channel is encrypted, so its extensions are secure, not so with stream extensions.
+- **[Multi-key](https://github.com/mafintosh/hypercore-multi-key)**.
+Allows to rotate a keypair for hypercore.
+- **[Streaming sort-merge](http://github.com/mafintosh/sorted-union-stream)**.
+This works great with several hyperbees.
+It is composable, so you can use more than 2 hyperbees.

 ## Where can I learn more about Hypercore universe?